kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I tell Paul not to speak to anyone at all.
 - He laughs and says, *oh, it's just Ritzy*.
 - She's in her 90s and he does odd jobs for her, *all the time*.
-- Paul will do a few odd jobs for my mum and dad over January and February.
+- Paul will do a few odd jobs for my elderly parents over January and February.
 - His exuberance quickly shifts into seething, I think when he realizes I'm not going to be giving him any drugs money.
 - He deliberately does his own thing, and breaks things, then charges £100 an hour.
 - He really pissed my mother off.